johanneszab/vpn-auto-reconnect.sh/README.md

 # vpn-auto-reconnect.sh

-A simple bash script for autoreconnect to OpenVPN via NetworkManager command-line (mncli).
+A simple bash script for autoreconnect to OpenVPN via NetworkManager command-line (nmcli).

 ## Usage: